Skip to main content

 • Place the box in a warm and quiet place away from noise, people and pets.

-• If it is alert, release it immediately.
+• If alert, release the bird immediately.

 • Was this article helpful?